abdelfatah-ashour/Abdelfatah-Ashour-Portfolio/src/data/about.md

 - always finding inspiration.
 - enabling a brighter future.
 - doing better.
-- you not checking the commit history for earlier drafts of this file.

 If we are friends and you feel like you belong on this list, you're probably right.
 I'm sorry I forgot about you.
 Pester me and I'll add you.